 Providers are reporting that this longer application, which requires extensive household-level financial information to conform with federal Modified Adjusted Gross Income (MAGI) eligibility screening, serves as a significant barrier to access to patients.
 Providers who are TWHC members report that clients simply aren't able to complete the application.

-The available state data show, on average, HTW applications being denied due to a failure to provide information more than doubling since 2020.
 Providers have expressed client confusion over the new application document and are concerned that incorrect or incomplete applications are resulting in lower HTW enrollment.
+Additionally, providers share concerns that application processing times are too long, jeopardizing client access to care.